Circle in the Square Theatre: 1970s

 The venue in Paramount Plaza's basement opened for inspection on October 2, 1972.
 The Broadway house was named the Circle in the Square–Joseph E. Levine Theatre, for Joseph E. Levine, a longtime benefactor of the Circle.
 Prior to the Broadway house's opening, the theater hosted a gala on October 26, 1972. featuring several actors who had performed at the Circle's off-Broadway locations.
 The Levine Theatre hosted its first performance, a revival of Mourning Becomes Electra, on November 15, 1972.
 In the months after the Circle's Broadway house opened, it hosted numerous performers whose portraits were hung in the lobby.
 Twelve thousand people were paying for annual subscriptions to the Broadway house by the beginning of 1973.
 Unlike at other Broadway theaters, the Circle tended to host multiple opening nights for each show.
 Headliners were paid a flat rate of $1,000 a week, less than in comparable Broadway theaters.

 During the Broadway house's first two seasons, the Circle staged productions such as Medea, Here Are Ladies, Uncle Vanya, The Waltz of the Toreadors, and The Iceman Cometh in 1973, as well as The American Millionaire and Scapino in early 1974.
 Despite its early popularity, the theater could only earn up to $35,000 per week, and it relied heavily on grants.
 By March 1974, the theater was in danger of closing due to a shortfall of nearly $200,000.
-The musical Look, Homeward, as well as the 1973–1974 season, would have been canceled.
+The musical Look, Homeward, as well as all shows during the 1973–1974 season, would have been canceled.
 The Circle announced in April 1974 that it would not close, having raised the necessary funds, including emergency grants, nearly $34,000 in individual donations, and even a grant from rival producer Joseph Papp.
 The success of Scapino, which featured Jim Dale, was also cited as a factor in the theater's survival.